 The Wisconsin Minority Health Leadership Council was established in spring 2007 by the Department of Health Services.
 It serves as an advisory board to Minority Health Program.
 The Council has 15 members representing the diverse minority population groups in Wisconsin.
-This page includes the Council's vision, mission, and goals, as well as links to Council bylaws (PDF, 100 KB) and information about Council meetings.
+This page includes the Council's vision, mission, and goals, as well as links to Council bylaws.
+(PDF)

 The Wisconsin Minority Health Leadership Council (WMHLC) is a leading authority on understanding and communicating the health needs of racial and ethnic minority populations in Wisconsin.